Estimated reading time: 5 minutes

 But does it cost less to shut down a machine, or even an entire plant, because of a safety protocol breach that resulted in an injured employee?

-It will probably surprise you to learn that when your employees can focus on their jobs because they trust their equipment, your productivity and efficiency increase.
+It may surprise you to learn that when your employees can focus on their jobs because they trust their equipment, productivity and efficiency increase.
 It has been proven.
 Lockheed Martin put the theory to the test with exciting results.
-When their Paducah, Kentucky plant prioritized safety, they found that their overhead decreased by 20%.
+When their Paducah, Kentucky, plant prioritized safety, they found that their overhead decreased by 20%.
 That’s not all.
 They also saw a 24% jump in productivity.

 Simply exceptional.

-Machine safety guidelines are not merely suggestions.
+Machine safety guidelines are not merely suggestions; they are essential.
 Failing to safeguard your machines appropriately can result in much heavier repercussions than a simple fine.
 However, fines are also standard for safety code violations.

 You could get into hot water with OSHA if you fail a safety inspection.
 But someone could also lose their life.
-It is so pertinent that employers spend the time and money to adequately safeguard their machinery against injury and death that this is stated explicitly in the Occupational Health and Safety Act of 1970, and it hasn’t changed in the years since its publication.
+It is so pertinent that employers spend the time and money to adequately safeguard their machinery against injury and death that this is explicitly stated in the Occupational Health and Safety Act of 1970, and it remains unchanged in the years since its publication.

 If the idea of having an employee seriously injure themself on your watch isn’t scary enough, how does the idea of going to jail sound?

-On the north side of the border, Bill C-45 amended the Canadian Criminal Code to impose criminal liability upon corporate executives who fail to safeguard the machinery their employees use adequately.
-Long story short, you can go to jail for violating safety codes.
+On the north side of the border, Bill C-45 amended the Canadian Criminal Code to impose criminal liability on corporate executives who fail to safeguard the machinery their employees use adequately.
+To put it simply, you can face jail time for violating safety codes.

 We could spend hours debunking several more myths regarding machine guarding and safety.
 Still, the fundamental idea is that it is your moral and legal responsibility to outfit your operation with up-to-date safeguarding equipment.
 We’re here to help you with that; feel free to reach out with any machine-guarding questions!